-NCERT Solutions for Class 7 Science chapter 12 Reproduction in Plants are the perfect study materials as it provides the detailed solution for all the questions provided in class 7 Science NCERT textbooks.
+NCERT solutions for class 7 science chapter 12 provided here are the perfect study materials as it provides a detailed solution for all the questions provided in class 7 Science NCERT textbooks.
 NCERT Solutions for Class 7 Science chapter 12 is solved and reviewed by the specialized team of our subject experts and are framed under the organization of CBSE board of education.
+Besides, these solutions are available in PDF format and students can either study online or download as well as practice various questions on this topic using the solutions.
+NCERT Solutions for Class 7 Science chapter 12 PDF will help students to understand the concept clearly and study effectively.

 Q.1.Fill in the blanks: